Table of Contents

 Can you catch scabies from a dog or cat?

-Dogs and cats are infested by different types of mites than those that infect humans.
+Pets are infested by different types of mites than those that infect humans.
 Animals are not a source of spread of human scabies.
-Scabies on dogs is called mange.
+Scabies on dogs is called mange and is sometimes referred to as sarcoptic mange.
 When canine or feline mites land on human skin, they fail to thrive and produce only a mild itch that goes away on its own.
 This is unlike human scabies, which gets worse and worse unless the condition is treated.
-Continue Reading